 Interview with David Barash: Existentialism, Buddhism, Biology and the Meaning of Life

 In Part 2 of my ongoing conversation series for www.meaningoflife.tv with David Barash, we dive more deeply into his intellectual trifecta, “Existential Bio-Buddhism.”
-And we look at how each system of […]
+And we look at how each system of thought and understanding can help develop an orientation to life.
+It’s not that we discover the meaning of life, rather we uncover a way to create […]

 Interview with David Barash: Buddhism and Biology

-As part of my ongoing conversation series for www.meaningoflife.tv, I’ve had the great pleasure to connect with David Barash, professor emeritus of psychology – specifically evolutionary psychology – at the […]
+As part of my ongoing conversation series for www.meaningoflife.tv, I’ve had the great pleasure to connect with David Barash, professor emeritus of psychology – specifically evolutionary psychology – at the University of Washington.
+In this conversation, David unpacks the convergences and divergences between Buddhist views of the world and those of a biology.
+David’s book: […]

 Interview with Howard Axelrod: The Point of Vanishing

 During his junior year of college, a tragic accident during a game of pick-up basketball disrupted Howard Axelrod’s course in life.
-As a way to make sense of himself and […]
+As a way to make sense of himself and of life, Howard did what I’ve only fantasized of doing: he went to live in the woods, in utter solitude, for a very long time.
+In […]

 Mindfulness of Thinking, or Running With Your Sneakers Tied Together